ChrisDuffley/stationPlaylist/addonuserguide.md

 NVDA provides two layer command sets when using Studio to perform various tasks and announce status information:

 * SPL Assistant: this layer set, available from within SPL Studio, allows you to obtain various SPL status information such as whether a track is playing, automation status and so on.
-* SPL Controller: this command set, available everywhere, allows you to control SPL Studio from anywhere, including playing the next track and turning microphone on and off.
+* SPL Controller: this command set, available everywhere except in Studio, allows you to control SPL Studio from anywhere, including playing the next track and turning microphone on and off.

-We'll meet these layer commands and how to use them throughout this guide.
+By default, while focused in Studio, performing SPL Controller layer command will invoke SPL Assistant layer.
+We'll meet these two layer command sets and how to use them throughout this guide (described separately for historical reasons).

 Note: the layer entry commands are not assigned so you can assign your own commands.
 So whenever you see SPL Assistant or SPL Controller, substitute your command (e.g. if you have assigned NVDA+grave accent for SPL Controller, press NVDA+Grave to access SPL Controller layer).
+For convenience, assign a command to enter SPL Controller, then from add-on settings (while focused in Studio), configure NVDA to invoke SPL Assistant layer when SPL Controller command is pressed (described later in this guide).

 #### Playlist Viewer